WandeTestAnalyst/api-automation-agent/README.md

 MODEL=o4-mini
 ```

-> **Important**: Before using any model, please check the current pricing and costs on the respective provider's website (Anthropic, OpenAI, or Google).
+> **Important**: Before using any model, please check the current pricing and costs on the respective provider's website (Anthropic or OpenAI).
 Model costs can vary significantly and may impact your usage budget.

 ## Usage